0dot0repeating/quakemovement/README.md

     The friction functions will act like your speed is at least this value when slowing you down.
     For example, a value of 200 means that you'll be treated as moving at 200 u/s if you're moving slower than that, and you will be slowed down accordingly.
 These values are in u/s.

+- `ForwardScale`, `BackwardScale`, `SideScale`, `UpScale`: **double**
+    Scales how fast you can move in a given direction.
+Most of them are self-explanatory, but UpScale only applies to the thrust you gain from +moveup/+movedown/+jump/+crouch, not from flying up/down with +forward/+back.
+Acceleration and max speed are scaled by these properties.

+- `Ground{Forward,Backward,Side,Up}Scale`, `Air{Forward,Backward,Side,Up}Scale`, `Water{Forward,Backward,Side,Up}Scale`, `Fly{Forward,Backward,Side,Up}Scale`, `CSlide{Forward,Backward,Side,Up}Scale`: **double**
+    Scales the above DirectionScale properties in the given contexts.
+They multiply together, so a ForwardScale of 1.2 and a GroundForwardScale of 1.25 gets you a net forward scale of 1.5 on the ground.

+- `WadingSpeedScale`: **double**
+    Scales your speed when wading through water (waterlevel = 1).

 - `QGravity`: **double**